jtodd-sourcecode/bcelection2024-site/README.md

 - I created a custom style in Mapbox Studio, using the uploaded tileset to display the electoral districts.
 - The style was customized to show the district boundaries clearly, and I published it to make it available for my website.
 - I then integrated this style into my website using Mapbox GL JS.
-- I also generated a tile set using wildfire data that I got from the BC data catalogue
+- Later in the project, I also Decided to add wildfire data.
+The process is very similar to the electoral districts in terms of tile generation and so forth.

 ### Extracting District Names and Building the URL Mapping